Submission Deadline: September 23, 2015

 - Nomination Information, completed online during submission (www.acsa-arch.org);

-- A letter explaining the reasons for the nomination according to the established criteria, not to exceed one page (PDF format);
+- Letter of Nomination: A letter explaining the reasons for the nomination according to the established criteria, not to exceed one page (PDF format);

-- A résumé of the candidate summarizing his or her career (PDF format);
+- Curated Résumé: A curated résumé of the candidate summarizing his or her career (no more than 10 pages in PDF format);

-- No more than three supporting letters (in addition to the letter of nomination) from colleagues and/or students commenting upon the significance of the specific achievements of the candidate (each in separate PDF format);
+- Supporting Letters: No more than three supporting letters (in addition to the letter of nomination) from colleagues and/or students commenting upon the significance of the specific achievements of the candidate (no more than 1 page each in separate PDF format);

 Selection & Presentation

-The ACSA Awards Committee shall select no more than three individuals for awards per year.
+The ACSA Awards Committee shall recommend to the ACSA board for approval no more than three individuals for awards per year.
 The committee, in any year, may choose not to bestow the Diversity Achievement Award.
-Winners will be announced at an Architecture Education Awards Ceremony during the 103rd ACSA Annual Meeting in Toronto, Ontario 2015.
+The ACSA president shall present recipients with a certificate during the ACSA Annual Meeting.